 Resource companies must record conduct and compensation agreements and opt-out agreements on the landholder's property title.

 Landholders cannot be forced to enter into an opt-out agreement by resources companies.
-Opt-out agreements must made using the approved Opt-out agreement form.
+Opt-out agreements must be made using the approved Opt-out agreement form.
 The resource company must provide a copy of the Opt-out information sheet (PDF, 223KB) to the landholder before the landholders signs the agreement.
 Landholders should obtain legal advice before signing an opt-out agreement.

 Entry notice requirements

 Resource companies must provide landholders with an entry notice unless the conduct and compensation agreement or deferral agreement includes alternative arrangements.